Bayesian Double Descent: Discussion

 \section{Discussion}

-Double descent is naturally understood from a Bayesian viewpoint.
-There is a natural bias-variance trade-off built into the Bayesian paradigm.
+This paper has provided a comprehensive Bayesian perspective on the double descent phenomenon.
+We have shown that double descent is naturally understood from a Bayesian viewpoint, where there is a natural bias-variance trade-off built into the Bayesian paradigm.
 This also leads to an automatic Occam's razor---the automatic penalization of model complexity via the marginal likelihood.

-The Bayesian paradigm provides a coherent framework to infer parameters and model complexity, and thus to understand double descent, namely the re-descending property of Bayes risk as a function of complexity.
+The Bayesian paradigm provides a coherent framework to simultaneously infer parameters and model complexity, and thus to understand double descent, namely the re-descending property of Bayes risk as a function of complexity.
 The optimal predictive rule is adaptive and is a weighted average of individual predictors given complexity.